-Personally, this is my favorite cleanse, and I’ve done it most springs ever since I started practicing.
-The only exceptions were when I was pregnant or nursing.
-It take s a little more time to set up, but the rewards are fantastic.
+Personally, this is my favorite cleanse and I’ve done it most springs since getting out of high school.
+At the time, I was practicing Aikido and along with it learning Zen principles of lifestyle and nutrition.
+The yearly tradition is a nice clearing in all aspects of life.
+The only times I didn’t clear in the spring were when I was pregnant or nursing.
+This fast takes a little more time to set up, but the rewards are fantastic.

-You will confront your emotional relationships to food.
+A word of wisdom first – You will confront your emotional relationships to food.
 This juice fast breaks irrational emotional relationships to food, and allows the digestive system to clear, rest and heal.
-The cleanse can all help eliminate numerous physical ailments, help with regulating blood sugar, and reset the metabolism and clear up emotional connections to food.
+The cleanse can also help eliminate numerous physical ailments, help with regulating blood sugar, and reset the metabolism and clear up emotional connections to food.

 I do not recommend this fast without guidance or if you have an major medical conditions, on medications or have worked with very heavy or toxic chemicals for years.
 Seek specific guidance in such cases.